Petrus Johannes van Regemorter

 Petrus Johannes van Regemorter (8 September 1755 – 17 November 1830) was a Flemish landscape and genre painter, born in Antwerp.
-He was a pupil of the Academy of that city, but he owed much to his study of the pictures in some private collections.
+He was a pupil of the Royal Academy of Fine Arts, but frequently studied pictures from private collections.
 He became a professor in the Academy, and Dean in the Painters' Guild in 1786.
 Many artists of note studied under him, and he had a large practice as a picture-restorer.
 In 1814 he was engaged in bringing back the pictures taken by the French to Paris.
 He died in 1830.
 In the Antwerp Museum is a Shepherd and Flock by him.
 He excelled in painting moonlights.

 His son, also his pupil, was the painter Ignatius Josephus van Regemorter.